(Insert new picture here) I came close to having both hands and forearms included in the gut of this 2.6 meter long tiger shark last Sunday.

 Jacques was born in Shanghai to French parents.
 An exciting time for his conception.
 The city is described then as: Whore of the orient, Paris of the east, city of quick riches, ill-gotten gains and fortunes lost on the tumble of dice; the domain of adventurers, gamblers, swindlers, drug runners, idle rich, dandies, tycoons, missionaries, gangsters and back street pimps – Shanghai 1927″.
 Lonely Planet CHINA.

 Jacques Mayol learned to freedive in Japan at age 15.
-His inspiration to become a world record breath-holding free diver was sparked while watching nude girls descend 75 feet without flippers (aka fins) to collect pearl shell oysters.
-Not a bad start to his diving career.
+His inspiration to become a world record breath-holding free diver was sparked while watching semi-nude women descend 75 feet without flippers (aka fins) to collect pearl shell oysters.

-The fact that his own father was later to die in a diving accident is worthy of note.
+Later his father was to die in a diving accident.
+(No details available easily).

-At the amazing age of 56 years, Jacques Mayol set a world free diving depth record of 105 meters, yet less than 20 years later he chose to end his own life with a rope.
-Many prisoners on death row would have gladly changed places with him.
-But the depression virus is a powerful enemy.
+At the age of 56 years, Jacques Mayol set a world free diving depth record of 105 meters, less than 20 years later he chose to end his own life with a rope.
+The depression virus (if such a virus does exist) is a powerful adversary.

 Australia’s first team to the World Spearfishing Championships.
 French Polynesia (Tahiti) `1965

 Update: October 20 2004.
 Wally Gibbins admitted to Coffs Harbour hospital.
-(Peter Fields preparing major interview for popular magazine featuring this legend of the sea, born 19 January 1930).
-Wally’s collection of spearguns and diving gear is ear-marked for Legends Surf Museum (Scott Dillon).
+(Peter Fields preparing interview for New Zealand dive magazine featuring this legend of the sea, born 19 January 1930). .

 UPDATE JAN.7 2005.
 Only a brief but ‘scary’ stay in hospital.
 A burst blood vessel and great loss of blood.
 Back to normal as of this moment.